orbforge/orb-docs/docs/install-orb/updating-orb.md

 ---
 title: Updating Orb
 shortTitle: Updating Orb
-metaDescription: Learn how to keep your Orb app and sensors up-to-date on all platforms
+metaDescription: Learn how to keep your Orb app and sensors up to date on all platforms
 section: Install Orb
 ---

 # Updating Orb

-Keeping your Orb app and sensors up-to-date ensures you have access to the latest features, improvements, and security updates.
+Keeping your Orb app and sensors up to date ensures you have access to the latest features, improvements, and security updates.
 This guide explains how to update Orb on different platforms.

 ## Updating the Orb app